Seneca-ICTOER/OSL640/docs/A-Tutorials/tutorial10.md

 In the next investigation, you will use **control-flow statements** to allow your shell scripts to perform differently under different situations.

-## Investigation 4: Control Flow Statements
+## Investigation 4: Using Control Flow Statements In Shell Scripts

 In this investigation, you will learn how to use **control-flow statements** to make your shell script behave _differently_ under _different situations or conditions_.